Lalpet: Agriculture

-The major and Traditional Agriculture is Paan and other major harvesting is Rice, banana, Tomato and Sugarcane.
+The major and traditional agriculture is Paan and other major harvesting is rice, banana, tomato and sugarcane.

 Demographics

 Language

-The official languages of Lalpet are Tamil(87%),and Arabic(12.8%).
-English is used as a second language and also in common usage as an official language of India.French (2%).
+The official languages of Lalpet are Tamil (99%),English is used as a second language and also in common usage as an official language of India.French (2%).
 French is the adopted language by Lalpet people who has French influence and nationality.

 Arabic is an ancestor's language which came to lalpet earlier from Arabia and they start to speak Tamil while forward generations gradually stopped speaking in Arabic and Tamil become mother tongue.
 Arabic is teaching by Arabic college "Jamia Manba'ul Anwar" in Lalpet.
 Minority language includes Urdu (5.51 per cent as of 2012); at the 2011 census, Tamil was spoken as the first language by 87 per cent of the population followed by Arabic by 12.8 per cent.

 With a high-school education would generally be bilingual — speaking their own native language, in addition to Arabic & English, with varying fluency.